 7. The SPPS does not allocate a free production allowance from the Native Safe Yield ("NSY") to the Willis Class.
 The SPPS allocates the NSY (82,300 AFY) to the Public Water Suppliers ("PWS") and all other overlying landowners except the Willis Class.
 This allocation would confer a significant economic advantage for real property owners who have a free production allowance in comparison to the Willis Class.
-The owners of land with water rights would have a valuable asset (i.e. water rights) and improved real property rights; alternatively, owners of land who may not be allowed to pump groundwater, and even if allowed, will have to pay a replacement assessment, will have their property values diminished if the SPPS is approved.
-Therefore, the SPPS would have a dramatic negative consequence to the real property values of Willis Class Members.
+The owners of land with water rights would have a valuable asset (i.e. water rights) and improved real property rights; alternatively, owners of land who may not be allowed to pump groundwater, and if allowed, will have to pay a replacement assessment will have their property values diminished if the SPPS is approved.
+The SPPS would have a dramatic negative consequence to the real property values of Willis Class Members and would constitute an unlawful taking of property rights.
 Further, the SPPS proposes that Willis Class Members must comply with a dozen onerous and very expensive requirements to even apply for permission to pump groundwater.
 Even if the extensive and costly application is submitted, their application may be denied by the Watermaster in which case the Willis Class Member's land would be basically worthless.
 The SPPS proposals are not consistent with the Willis Class Stipulation of Settlement and resulting Amended Final Judgment.

-Accordingly, pursuant to the City of Lodi California Supreme Court case, Willis Class Counsel has submitted Alternative Proposed Physical Solutions ("APPS") that incorporate the groundwater rights established in the Willis Settlement and Judgment as well as the rights of other parties.
-See APPS filed concurrently herewith.
+Accordingly, pursuant to the City of Lodi California Supreme Court case, Willis Class Counsel has moved to admit Alternative Proposed Physical Solutions ("APPS") into evidence that incorporate the groundwater rights established in the Willis Settlement and Judgment as well as the rights of other parties.
+See Motion to Admit APPS ("APPS Motion") filed concurrently herewith.

-8. The APPS includes a discussion of several exhibits.
-Attached to the APPS as Exhibit G, is a true and correct copy of the Declaration of Eric Garner in Support of Motion For Preliminary Approval of The Wood Class Settlement dated May 2, 2011.
-Attached to the APPS as Exhibit H is a true and correct copy of Chino Basin Judgment.
-Attached to the APPS as Exhibit I is a true and correct copy of The Antelope Valley Accord dated July 12, 2010.
+8. The APPS Motion includes a discussion of several exhibits, including the Declaration of Eric Garner in Support of Motion For Preliminary Approval of The Wood Class Settlement dated May 2, 2011, the Chino Basin Judgment, and the Antelope Valley Accord dated July 12, 2010.
 It is my understanding that all overlying landowners including Public Water Suppliers, except District 40, approved the Antelope Valley Accord.
-Attached to the APPS as Exhibit J is a true and correct copy of a chart depicting the acreage, number of class members, and number of parcels for Willis Class members and other parties.
+A chart depicting the acreage, number of class members, and number of parcels for Willis Class members and other parties is also discussed in the APPS Motion.
 This chart was prepared and provided to me by District 40.
+All of these exhibits are attached to the APPS Motion.